Table of Contents

 While hotels, eateries, wildlife reserves, are permitted to entertain travellers with restricted capacity, (around 50% of capacity), further easing had taken place in order to allow the people to engage in religious activates in temple, churches and other religious places.
 Universities and schools are scheduled to start in the month of July.

-According to the statistics around 500,000 people are directly and indirectly involved in the tourism industry.
+According to the statistics around 2 million people are directly and indirectly involved in the tourism industry.
 On the other hand, tourism is one of the most important sectors that is heavily contributing to Sri Lanka’s economy.
 This hard currency source dried out without any warning with the travel restrictions came into effect in the month of March.

 A large number of foreign travellers stranded in Sri Lanka due to the flight grounding